top of page

 • -dir is not a personal suffix.

-• It is used for emphasis, certainty, and speculation.
+• It is used for emphasis and certainty, especially in adages, proverbs and well-known sayings.

 We can also use -dir after the tense suffixes -iyor and -miş, but I won’t go into that now to keep it simple and short (KISS principle).